pinorobotics/jros1rviztools/DEVELOPMENT.md

 # Build

 Building module locally and making changes to it (this is optional and not intended for users).

 ## With Eclipse

-- Build eclipse projects:
+- Build Eclipse projects:

 ``` bash
 gradle eclipse